olavfosse/context/readme.md

 > (into [] (context 2 (partial = 1) :sep) [1 0 0 0 0 0 1 0 1 1 0])
 [1 0 0 :sep 0 0 1 0 1 1 0]
 ```
-Note that the separator is considerally more "real-time" in the sense that each match or context item is forwarded immediately, rather than having to wait until the whole vector span is created.
+Note that the separator is considerably more "real-time" in the sense that each match or context item is forwarded immediately, rather than having to wait until the whole vector span is created.
 For some use cases this matters.
 This detail is part of the library's contract.

 ## Examples

 **Rich man's grep**
+:todo